abdfaruk/dr-point/README.md

 #We are providing medical service better then any others clinic.

-#You can contact with Dr. Point by this site.
+#You can contact with a Doctor by this site.

 #We provide advanced cancer treatment, and covid 19 support.